MarianoAlipi/backup-system/README.md

 ```

 ## Execution instructions
-If you are running both programs on the same computer, make sure to place the **client** executable and the **server** executable in different directories at the same hierarchy.
+If you are running both programs on the same computer, make sure to place the **client** executable and the **server** executable in different directories in such a way that one directory is not in a subdirectory of the other.
 For example:
 - parentDirectory
   - serverFiles